Step 4: Full View

 When a newly released climate algorithm supports a 100-year storm surge standard that Client A refuses on cost grounds, and no local building code exists to establish a regulatory floor, should Engineer A treat that standard as a non-negotiable professional floor and continue advocating it, or calibrate the recommendation to account for algorithmic uncertainty and client budget constraints?

-Maintain Non-Negotiable 100-Year Standard Board's choice Maintain the 100-year storm surge standard as a non-negotiable professional floor, present it definitively to Client A with transparent acknowledgment of climate projection uncertainty, and continue advocating it through persistent good-faith discussion before any withdrawal decision
+O1 Maintain the 100-year storm surge standard as a non-negotiable professional floor, present it definitively to Client A with transparent acknowledgment of climate projection uncertainty, and continue advocating it through persistent good-faith discussion before any withdrawal decision Board's choice

 The Professional Competence in Risk Assessment obligation requires Engineer A to apply the best available tools and render a definitive, defensible recommendation, the newly released algorithm raises the standard of care.
 The Public Welfare Paramount principle establishes that in a no-code jurisdiction, Engineer A's judgment is the only regulatory floor, making the 100-year standard ethically mandatory rather than aspirational.
 The Climate Change as Moving Target principle acknowledges inherent uncertainty in climate projections, which could justify qualifying or softening the recommendation.
 The Client Budget Limitation constraint recognizes that cost differentials may be disproportionate and that client direction carries some weight in design scoping.